Estimated reading time: 7 minutes

 8. Freeze-Dried Fruit, Meats, & Vegetables

-From fruits and vegetables to chicken and beef, you can make most foods last 25+ years if you keep them freeze dried.
+From fruits and vegetables to chicken and beef, you can make most foods last 25+ years if you keep them freeze-dried.
+This method of preservation locks in nutrients while removing moisture, making these foods lightweight and ideal for storage.

 9. Honey

-Honey has an indefinite shelf life, allowing you to enjoy Nature’s sweetener even if the apocalypse lasts a lifetime.
-It also has several other uses.
+Honey has an indefinite shelf life, allowing you to enjoy nature’s sweetener even if the apocalypse lasts a lifetime.
+It’s also antibacterial and can be used to treat minor wounds and burns.

 10. Instant Beans